Chapter 438 — Laboratories; Anatomical Material

 438.220 Special qualifications for laboratory director at chiropractic college

-438.310 Inspection of laboratory premises; owner to submit reports and findings on communicable disease; information confidential
+438.310 Owner or director of clinical laboratory to submit reports and findings on communicable disease

 (Miscellaneous)